Beyond Indie Hacking

 No time for other interests

-I find that life is far more enjoyable when you have an outlet to explore many things that you find interesting, instead of focusing on just one.
-Building a business can provide that outlet in some ways, but often leaves you left out of other things in life.
+Building a business can provide an outlet in some ways, but often leaves you left out of other things in life.
 It's a trade-off.
 If you have a full-time job, you may have more time and energy to indulge in your hobbies.
-This is a big aspect of why I like having a job: I have more paths for following my personal curiosity.

-This blog post is only a rumination and a way to empty my mind of thoughts.
-It doesn't necessarily mean that I’m against starting a business or won't ever start one.
-These are issues that I have been mulling over for some time.
-I felt the urge to share them in the hopes that they will be useful to others who are on similar journeys.
+These reflections don't necessarily mean that I'm against starting a business or won't ever start one.
+They are issues that I have been mulling over for some time, and I hope they will be useful to others who are on similar journeys.